samarth4149/reading_group/README.md

-# reading_group
+# BU CV Reading Group
-BU CV Reading Group
+Repository for the reading group's page